dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

 }
 ```

-The search results in the index screenshot is attached below.
+The search result in the index screenshot is attached below.

 ![Search](/images/posts/similar-document-search-with-elasticsearch/search.png#center)

 ### Apply more_like_this Query
-Certainly, let's proceed with finding similar reviews in the `apple-review-index` by applying a "more_like_this" query.
+Certainly, let's proceed with finding similar reviews in `apple-review-index` by applying a "more_like_this" query.
 To do this, you'll need to provide the actual review content that you want to use as a source for finding similar reviews.

 Let's create a query for Elasticsearch using the "more_like_this" query.
 Here are the details:

-1. **Actual review content:**  "Love apple AirPods, the sound and quality are amazing as always with Apple"
+1. **Actual review content:**  "Love Apple AirPods, the sound and quality are amazing as always with Apple"
 2. **min_term_freq** : 2 (indicating that a term in the actual review content must occur two or more times)
 3. **max_query_terms** : 12 (indicating that a term in the actual review content must not occur more than 12 times)
 4. **max_doc_freq**: 5 (indicating that a term should appear in a maximum of 5 reviews)